switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 ### Submission materials

 Composers should submit one recent work for 3-7 musicians from the below instrumentation.
 One application is free, without entry fee.
 For additional works by the same composer, we request a $5 tax-deductible donation for each additional work submitted.
-This donation can be made at the following link: https://fundraising.fracturedatlas.org/the-switch-ensemble
+This donation can be made at the following link: <a href="https://fundraising.fracturedatlas.org/the-switch-ensemble">https://fundraising.fracturedatlas.org/the-switch-ensemble</a>

 ### Core Instrumentation: